The Information Dynamics of Generative Diffusion: Dynamics of the Generative Trajectories

-\section{Dynamics of the generative trajectories}
+\section{Dynamics of the Generative~Trajectories}

-Around a point $\vect{x}^*$, the local behavior of the generative trajectories under the deterministic ODE flow dynamics can be characterized by its Lyapunov exponent, which quantifies the separation rate of infinitesimally close trajectories.
-In particular, the minimal local exponent for a perturbation along a unit vector $\vect{w}$, which in the reverse dynamics can be defined as
+Around a point $\vect{x}_t$, the~local behavior of the generative trajectories under the deterministic ODE flow dynamics can be characterized by the eigenvalues of the symmetric part of the vector field, which quantify the separation rate of infinitesimally close~trajectories.

-where $\x{t-\tau}(\x{t} + \vect{w})$ denotes a deterministic generative trajectory with the perturbed initial condition.
-Note that in reality $\tau$ cannot tend to infinity in the generative dynamics since time is only defined up to $0$.
-However, we will still consider this limit since we are only interested in the local asymptotic behavior of the linearized dynamics around a bifurcation point.
-Under the reverse dynamics, when the Lyapunov exponent along $\vect{w}$ is negative, infinitesimal perturbations are amplified exponentially (at least locally) by the generative dynamics.

-We can use the notion of minimal local Lyapunov exponent to formalize the phenomenon of local divergence of trajectories after a spontaneous symmetry breaking event at $t_c$.
-To study the local sub-critical behavior, we consider the linearization of the dynamics around the unstable fixed point for $t < t_c$ and $t_c - t = \epsilon$: